greypanda/monit_enconf/README.md

 # monit_enconf and monit_disconf for quick configuration enabling and disabling

+# This is a work-in-progress.
+The basic operation is working, but docs are still incomplete #

 ## Description
 This is a shell (Bash) script that replicates for monit the a2ensite and a2dissite for enabling and disabling configurations.
 It was